Lord Alfred Douglas: Early life and background

-Douglas was born at Ham Hill House in Powick, Worcestershire, the third son of John Douglas, 9th Marquess of Queensberry and his first wife, Sibyl Montgomery.
+Douglas was born at Ham Hill House in Powick, Worcestershire, the third son of John Douglas, 9th Marquess of Queensberry, and his first wife, Sibyl Montgomery.
+He was born on 22 October 1870.

-He was his mother's favourite child; she called him Bosie (a derivative of "boysie", as in boy), a nickname which stuck for the rest of his life.
+His nickname derived from his mother's habit of calling him "Boysie", a West Country diminutive meaning "little boy", which was eventually shortened to "Bosie."
+This was a nickname which stuck for the rest of his life.
 His mother successfully sued for divorce in 1887 on the grounds of his father's adultery.
-The Marquess later married Ethel Weeden in 1893 but the marriage was annulled the following year.
+The Marquess later married Ethel Weeden in 1893, but the marriage was annulled the following year.

 Douglas was educated at Wixenford School, Winchester College (1884–88) and Magdalen College, Oxford (1889–93), which he left without obtaining a degree.
-At Oxford, he edited an undergraduate journal, The Spirit Lamp (1892–3), an activity that intensified the constant conflict between him and his father.
-Their relationship had always been a strained one and, during the Queensberry-Wilde feud, Douglas sided with Wilde, even encouraging Wilde to prosecute the Marquess for libel.
-In 1893, Douglas had a brief affair with George Ives.
+At Oxford, he edited an undergraduate journal, The Spirit Lamp (1892–93), an activity that intensified the constant conflict between him and his father.
+Their relationship had always been strained, and during the Queensberry–Wilde feud, Douglas sided with Wilde, even encouraging Wilde to prosecute the Marquess for libel.
+In 1893, Douglas had a brief affair with George Cecil Ives.

-In 1858 his grandfather, Archibald Douglas, 8th Marquess of Queensberry, had died in what was reported as a shooting accident, but was widely believed to have been suicide.
-In 1862, his widowed grandmother, Lady Queensberry, converted to Roman Catholicism and took her children to live in Paris.
+In 1858, his grandfather, Archibald Douglas, 8th Marquess of Queensberry, had died in what was reported as a shooting accident, but was widely believed to have been suicide.
+In 1862, his widowed grandmother, Lady Queensberry, converted to Catholicism and took her children to live in Paris.
 One of his uncles, Lord James Douglas, was deeply attached to his twin sister "Florrie" (Lady Florence Douglas) and was heartbroken when she married a baronet, Sir Alexander Beaumont Churchill Dixie.
-In 1885, Lord James tried to abduct a young girl, and after that became ever more manic; in 1888, he made a disastrous marriage.
+In 1885, Lord James tried to abduct a young girl, and after that, he became ever more manic; in 1888, he made a disastrous marriage.
 Separated from Florrie, James drank himself into a deep depression, and in 1891 committed suicide by cutting his throat.
-Another of his uncles, Lord Francis Douglas (1847–1865) had died in a climbing accident on the Matterhorn.
-His uncle Lord Archibald Edward Douglas (1850–1938) became a clergyman.
+Another of his uncles, Lord Francis Douglas (1847–1865), had died in a climbing accident on the Matterhorn.
+His uncle, Lord Archibald Edward Douglas (1850–1938), became a clergyman.
 Alfred Douglas's aunt, Lord James's twin Lady Florence Dixie (1855–1905), was an author, war correspondent for the Morning Post during the First Boer War, and a feminist.
 In 1890, she published a novel, Gloriana, or the Revolution of 1900, in which women's suffrage is achieved after a woman posing as a man named Hector D'Estrange is elected to the House of Commons.
 The character D'Estrange is clearly based on Oscar Wilde.